Network Setting

 Set it up on the web Network > Advanced > Connect Setting interface.

-Server Mode: It is automatically set up according to the actual device connection with a specific server in the network such as SDMC, Cloud, or None.
-None is the default factory setting indicating the device is not in any server type.
+• Connect Type: It is automatically set up according to the actual device connection with a specific server in the network, such as SDMC, Cloud, or None.
+You can also select it manually.

-Device Location: Enter the location in which the device is installed and used to distinguish it from other devices.
+• Device Location: Enter the location in which the device is installed and used to distinguish it from other devices.

 NAT Setting

 Network Address Translation(NAT) lets devices on a private network use a single public IP address to access the internet or other public networks.
-NAT saves the limited public IP addresses, and hides the internal IP addresses and ports from the outside world.
+NAT saves the limited public IP addresses and hides the internal IP addresses and ports from the outside world.

 Set it up on the web Account > Advanced > NAT interface.

-UDP Keep Alive Messages: If enabled, the device will send the message to the SIP server which will recognize whether the device is online.
+• UDP Keep Alive Messages: If enabled, the device will send the message to the SIP server, which will recognize whether the device is online.

-UDP Alive Messages Interval: Set the message-sending interval from 5-60 seconds.
+• UDP Alive Messages Interval: Set the message-sending interval from 5-60 seconds.
 The default is 30 seconds.

-RPort: Enable the RPort when the SIP server is in a WAN.
+• RPort: Enable the RPort when the SIP server is in a WAN.